 What’s more, there’s widespread interest in wellness programs on the part of employers.
 The Kaiser Family Foundation’s (KFF) annual survey of employers found that 53% of small firms and 82% of large firms offer a program in at least one of these areas: smoking cessation, weight management and behavioral or lifestyle change.
-According to the KFF survey, a few employers connect financial incentives to workers actually lowering risk factors, such as high blood pressure or cholesterol, or making concerted efforts to participate in programs that might help them do so over time.
+According to the KFF survey, a few employers connect financial incentives to workers actually lowering risk factors.
+These include high blood pressure or cholesterol, or making concerted efforts to participate in programs that might help them do so over time.

-Specifically, that KFF survey noted the following: firms continue to show considerable interest in programs that help workers identify health issues and manage chronic conditions, including health risk assessments, biometric screenings, and health promotion programs.
+Specifically, that KFF survey noted the following: firms continue to show considerable interest in programs that help workers identify health issues and manage chronic conditions.
+This includes health risk assessments, biometric screenings, and health promotion programs.

 Even with large incentives and traditional chronic condition management features, is it enough to move the dial?
 Innovative programs like HealthyCapital can take these concepts to the next level – by incentivizing individuals with their own healthcare savings – amounting to hundreds of thousands of dollars at retirement.

 Take Jessica, a 40-year old woman with high blood pressure.
-She can increase her life expectancy by two years and reduce her average annual healthcare costs from now until retirement by $4,800 just by reducing her salt intake, drinking in moderation, and gardening or going for a walk a few times a week.
+She can increase her life expectancy by two years and reduce her average annual pre-retirement healthcare costs by $4,800.
+How?
+By reducing her salt intake, drinking in moderation, and gardening or going for a walk a few times a week.
 Furthermore, if she puts those savings into a retirement account, like her HSA or 401(k), that would amount to $222,000!
 Programs like HealthyCapital inform individuals about these opportunities and help support them along the path to making those small, simple, lifestyle changes.

 Some of the features included with these types of programs include:

-Biometric Screenings.
 Among firms offering health benefits, 21% of small firms and 50% of large firms provide workers the opportunity to complete a biometric screening.
-A biometric screening is an in-person health examination that measures a person’s risk factors, such as body mass index (BMI), cholesterol, blood pressure, stress, and nutrition.
+A biometric screening is an in-person health examination.
+It measures a person’s risk factors, such as body mass index (BMI), cholesterol, blood pressure, stress, and nutrition.

 These features are certainly important to have in a comprehensive wellness program.
 However, in this day and age, they are not enough.
-Increasing constant engagement is important and an innovative approach like motivating people using significant savings is absolutely necessary to receive and maintain the attention of your employees.
+Increasing constant engagement is important.
+An innovative approach like motivating using significant savings is necessary to receive and maintain the attention of your employees.

-What better incentive is there than this: workers can spend their money on prescription drugs, co-pays, deductibles, medical tests and the like or they can spend their money on the lifestyle they desire in retirement.
+What better incentive is there than this?
+Workers can spend their money on prescription drugs, co-pays, deductibles, medical tests, and more in retirement.